ibm-cloud-docs/AnalyticsEngine/working-with-hive.md

 # Working with Hive and Hive LLAP
 {: #working-with-hive}

-The Apache Hive data warehousing software facilitates reading, writing, and managing large datasets that reside in distributed storage by using the SQL-like query language called HiveQL.
+The Apache Hive data warehousing software facilitates reading, writing, and managing large data sets that reside in distributed storage by using the SQL-like query language called HiveQL.

 A compiler translates HiveQL statements into a directed acyclic graph of MapReduce or Tez jobs, which are submitted to Hadoop.
 In an {{site.data.keyword.iae_full_notm}} service, Hive commands can be executed through the Beeline client and by default, Hive uses Tez as its execution engine.

-In the `AE 1.2 Hive LLAP` software package, LLAP (Live Long and Process) is enabled on the Hive server.
+In the `AE 1.2 Hive LLAP` software package, LLAP (Live Long and Process) is enabled on the Hive server by default.
 LLAP enables performing sub-second SQL analytics on Hadoop by intelligently caching data in memory with persistent servers that instantly process the SQL queries.
 LLAP is an evolution of the Hive architecture and supports HiveQL.
 This means that you should not have to make any changes to your Hive queries.

 The benefits of using LLAP include:
 - LLAP enables sub-second querying in Hive by keeping all data and servers running in-memory all the time, while retaining the ability to scale elastically within a YARN cluster.
 - LLAP is good for cloud use-cases because it caches data in memory and keeps it compressed, overcoming long cloud storage access times and stretching the amount of data you can fit in RAM.

-Note that Hive is not available in the `AE 1.1 Spark` package.
-However, Hive is available in all AE 1.2 software packages.
-In the `AE 1.2 Hive LLAP` package, LLAP (Live Long and Process) is enabled by default.

 ## Prerequisites
 {: #hive-prereqs}